Skip to main content

 Gigabytes Per Second (GB/s) to Mebibits Per Second (Mibps) Converter

-Type a value into the Gigabytes Per Second (GB/s) field to convert to Mebibits Per Second (Mibps).
+Type your transfer speed in the input field to find Mebibits Per Second (Mibps) equivalent of your Gigabyte Per Second (GB/s) value.
 1 GB/s = 7,629.394531 Mibps, covering both bit-based and byte-based transfer rate units.

 Convert Gigabytes Per Second to Mebibits Per Second